DARIAEngineering/dcaf_case_management/docs/SECURITY.md

 Our project uses a variety of industry standard methods to ensure our existing codebase stays secure and free of vulnerabilities.

-1. The team at Brakeman Pro have generously donated our team a license for their software, which scans our entire codebase.
+1. The team at Brakeman Pro have generously donated our team a license for their software, which scans our entire codebase to alert us about potential holes we've left open.
 We perform this scan on a regular basis and, in the event that the scan flags a security hole, we fix it as soon as possible.
 (Thank you, team Brakeman!)

 2. Because difficult-to-read code can lead to security holes, we regularly revise our code to conform to a standard style.
 We also make it a point to revise code in pull requests during code review.